 - Any dispute relating the pass port.

-WHEN YOU NEED A LEGAL ASSISTANCE IN RESPECT OF ANY PASSPORT DISPUTE AND TO PROTECT YOUR RIGHTS, AEQUITASJURIS LAW FIRM IS HERE TO HELP.
+WHEN YOU NEED ANY LEGAL ASSISTANCE FOR PROTECTION OF YOUR RIGHTS AEQUITASJURIS LAW LLP IS HERE TO HELP.